neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::{figure} /images/cricket-cpg-bilateral-coordination.png
 :width: 400

-The entire CPG circuit in Figure 31 can be represented by a circle with a tilde symbol.
-Often, multiple CPGs need to be coordinated with each other.
-There is a wing CPG on each side of the animal's body.
-A command neuron can excite the CPG circuits with unpatterned input.
+Entire CPG circuits (like the one in Figure 31) are often represented by a circle with a tilde symbol.
+In this example, there is a wing CPG on each side of the cricket's body that controls the open/close movement of each wing.
+When the command neuron is *activated*, it excites both CPG circuits with unpatterned input.
 :::

-***Q5: The CPGs for wing movement on each side of the cricket's body need to be coordinated with each other.
-What synaptic connection is needed from each CPG to the other?***
+***Q5: The CPGs for wing movement on each side of the cricket's body need to be coorectly coordinated with each other to generate song (they need to close together at the same time).
+To achieve this action, what synaptic connection is needed from each CPG to the other?***

+⏸️ PAUSE here for class-wide discussion

+---

 :::{index} sensory filter
 :::

 #### Sensory Filtering

 Not all sensory stimuli are the same.
 Stimuli have lots of different ***features***.
 In the case of cricket song, we will consider two features: the *syllable period* (SP) and the loudness (amplitude).
 Both of these features can vary across a wide range.
+Different species generate song with distinct **SP**.
+For example, different individuals may sing with different amplitude.
+Amplitude can also vary with environmental features such as distance from the source.

-***Sensory filtering*** results from the stimulus specificity of sensors.
+***Sensory filtering*** results from the stimulus *specificity* of sensors.
 Sensors only respond to specific types of physical energy in the world (light, sound, odor) - we refer to these as *modalities*.
 Then within each modality, different sensors respond best to specific features of a stimulus (frequency of sound, wavelength of light).
-Each stimulus feature can vary along a continuum, and sensors are even specific to a range of feature values (500 nanometer light, 200 Hz sound).
+Stimulus feature themselves can then vary along a continuum.
+Sensors are even specific to a range of feature values (500 nanometer light, 200 Hz sound) within a given stimulus modality or category.

-Withouth sensory filtering, there would be no specificity in behavioral responses to stimuli.
+***Without sensory filtering, there would be no specificity in behavioral responses to stimuli.***

-Female crickets move toward male cricket song.
-We call this *phonotaxis* and it is an FAP.
-It would not be adaptive for female crickets to phonotax in response to all sound, so there are sensory filters in their nervous system that are more *sensitive to* the song of a male cricket than to anything else.
-Different species of crickets have songs with different *syllable period*.
-The sensory filters are most *sensitive to* conspecific song.
+For example, female crickets move toward male cricket song when they hear it.
+We call this ***phonotaxis*** and it is an FAP.
+It would be maladaptive for female crickets to phonotax in response to all sound.
+Therefore, there are sensory filters in the female cricket nervous system that are more *sensitive to* the song of a male cricket than to anything else.
+In addition, these sensory filters are most *sensitive to* the species-specific SP of conspecific male song.

-So what does *sensitive to* mean?
+So what does ***sensitive to*** mean?
+We will examine this in the next set of figures and questions.

 :::{figure} /images/crickets-phonotaxis-sensory-filter.png
 :width: 800